daymint3/femsite/README.md

 # Demo

-We can easily search the local file in /repository/seminer
+We can easily search the local file in /repository/seminer.

 ![main page](images/search.jpg)

+It returns this result.

 ![results](images/result.jpg)